ARM-software/arm-enterprise-acs/README.md

  #Build LuvOS and test binaries <br />
 $ ./build_luvos.sh

+Note:<br />
+- The build script by default excludes UEFI SCT in the built images.<br />
+- If SCT needs to be included, enter "no" when prompted "To continue without building UEFI-SCT .
+Enter [yes(default)/no]: ", and then enter Github details for the UEFI-SCT member account.<br />
-Note: The build script provides the option to append kernel command line parameters, if needed.
-Just press enter to continue with default parameters.
+- The build script provides the option to append kernel command line parameters, if needed.
+Just press enter to continue with default parameters. <br />

 ## Build output
 The luv-live-image-gpt.img bootable image can be found in: